Treat Yourself to a Right-Hand Ring

 The very concept of right-hand rings dates back to 1920s America – the Prohibition era – when women not only entered the workforce in their droves, they also made their way into the nation’s speakeasies to drink alongside their fellow men.
 The right-hand ring (or cocktail rings as they were also known) became a symbol of a working woman’s wealth, an emblem of her new-found independence.
 But – and this bit is important – right-hand rings are not intended as an alternative to engagement rings, but rather a self-gifted ring to be worn no matter your relationship status.

-So it only seems rather fitting that in 2022, amid the post-lockdown era often compared to the Roaring 20s, right-hand rings are making their return.
-But how do you find one that suitably captures all of that symbolism?
+So it only seems rather fitting that in 2023, amid the post-lockdown era often compared to the Roaring 20s, right-hand rings are making their return.
+But while there's joy to be found within the right-hand ring, how do you find one that suitably captures all of that symbolism?

 Engagement rings tend to be conservative purchases – most people opt for a style that looks at home with everything, is hardwearing, and feels timeless, but we can (and probably should) abandon all sense of practicality when it comes to the right hand.
 Or at least, not prioritise it.
 The right hand is the perfect home for more daring, declarative or personalised jewellery.
 Select statement pieces that enhance what you’re wearing or just channel sheer joy.